asarturas/dodin/README.md

 ## How to install dodin?

-1. There is no binary distributed, so you have to have a golang runtime in order to use it.
+1. There is no binary distributed, so you have to have a golang runtime in order to use it;
-2. Download sources and compile it via `go get github.com/asarturas/dodin/cmd/dodin-digital-ocean`
+2. Download sources and compile it via `go get github.com/asarturas/dodin/cmd/dodin-digital-ocean`.

 ## How to use dodin?

 1. In your project directory create `dodin-digital-ocean.ini` file with content like this:

    ```
    [cluster]
    members=.*
    [cluster:vars]
    sample_variable="sample value"
    ```

-2. Export your digital ocean api token like this `export DO_API_TOKEN=1234567890`
+2. Export your digital ocean api token like this `export DO_API_TOKEN=1234567890`;
-3. Check dodin works correctly via `$GOPATH/bin/dodin-digital-ocean`, it should output json with all your nodes in all group
+3. Check dodin works correctly via `$GOPATH/bin/dodin-digital-ocean`, it should output json with all your nodes in all group;
-4. Ping cluster hosts via `ansible cluster -m ping -i "$GOPATH/bin/dodin-digital-ocean"`
+4. Ping cluster hosts via `ansible cluster -m ping -i "$GOPATH/bin/dodin-digital-ocean"`.

 [dynamic_inventories]: http://docs.ansible.com/ansible/intro_dynamic_inventory.html